greenwolfe/OpenLab/README.txt

 2.5) for #appointments .Model p move draggable association to rendered function as I did for calendarDay so entire body won't be re-rendered when a new item is added to the list.
 For example appointmentItem.js. also move accordion, sortable applications to rendered callbacks of specific templates. #activities (done), #standards, #appointments
-3)  more fields in user profile:  block, firstname, last name, nick name(x not needed, using username but need validation) (and add to edit profile modal) blocks in calendar???  keeping track of sort orders (both calendar and activities in main list and todo items )?
+3)  blocks in calendar???  keeping track of sort orders (both calendar and activities in main list and todo items )?
 4)  Reassessment - make activities for: go over past assessment, additional practice, and the test date itself available to drag to the calendar.
 Hover text is standards list. ... or just keep track of this on that reassessment's page in the todo list or the notes and drag it several places on the calendar.
-6)  add school calendar and meeting category to third tab **5)  Teacher view - drag assessment to main activities list (? or just require students to build their assessment and put it in their calendar?)
+6)  add school calendar and meeting category to third tab
 9)  meetings dragged to calendar should be a hyperlink opening to form . with links, purpose, and comments (just use the same activity form for all activities? yes!)
-10)  Make it an SBG gradebook ??? by allowing LOM's and comments, click on standard to see it's history.  click on assessment to see it's LOM's and comments, hover on assessment to see it's standards and LOM's, show LOM's in standards tab so organized by model,
 11)  improve drag to calendar ... allow new event to occupy proper place in list, put placeholder always at the bottom of the list and don't allow dragging elsewhere until it's dropped, or highlight the whole day rather than use a placeholder (& actually this would eliminate the only direct DOM manipulation in the code, the placing and deleting of placeholders, although not sure I want to do the CSS for coloring the calendar days through the database ... too costly? ... model in calendarEvents.js droppable)
 12)  calendar, put min and max days on both date selectors and keep them updated, show at least one week of calendar, disable delete for past events?
 14)  DATES:  consider using format for storing dates from activity_page.js.